-Externs provide both short- and longer-term individual psychotherapy and can expect to see an average of 7-9 clients per week.
-In the first weeks of training, externs begin individual work with a small, preselected group of clients.
-Subsequently, externs may request assignment of cases according to particular interests and/or in the interest of acquiring a diverse caseload.
+Externs provide both short- and longer-term individual psychotherapy and can expect to see an average of 11-12 clients per week.
+Externs may request assignment of cases according to particular interests and/or in the interest of acquiring a diverse caseload.
 Decisions about the duration of therapy and frequency of sessions are made by the client and therapist, in consultation with the therapy supervisor, and are based on client needs.
-The Center maintains a 20-session limit on individual therapy, although extern therapists may carry some cases longer when clinically necessary.
+The Center maintains an approximate 20-session limit on individual therapy, although extern therapists may carry some cases longer when clinically necessary.

 Externs conduct initial assessment sessions and write intake reports regularly throughout the year.